 The femoral triangle is made up of the inguinal ligament which holds the iliopsoas muscle in place, and two muscles: the Sartorius and Adductor Longus.
 The femoral triangle is important because it not only holds the iliopsoas tendon in place, but also houses the femoral nerve, artery and vein.
 If inflammation occurs at this site, it can lead to a variety of other problems.

 Treatment for all these problems consists of rest, ice, anti-inflammatory medications, and stretching are the initial treatment.
-For the more severe cases formal physical therapy that includes ultrasound and massage might be necessary.
+For the more severe cases, formal physical therapy that includes ultrasound and massage therapy might be necessary.
 Pain and the tightness usually resolve after a few weeks of treatment, but it is important to continue the treatment for a few more weeks to prevent reoccurrence.

 - All conditions can be treated conservatively

 - Surgery is very rarely needed